 Your body also needs special attention now when it comes to nutrition.
 It is under a lot of stress so, if possible, try and support it with healthy food options.
 While fresh vegetables, fruits, herbs and spices, lean proteins, legumes, nuts and grains are always the ideal options, frozen and canned are also good, accessible options right now.
 Just make sure that frozen and canned options have nothing but water added to e.g. beans / lentils / peas / carrots and try and opt for wholegrain rice, bread, cereal and pasta options where possible.
 If you would like to watch your portions this is a great time to download a calorie tracker and read the ingredient lists to understand what you are putting into your body.
 Most importantly, consume a lot of vegetables, fruits, herbs and spices topped with some lean protein like fish, chicken, eggs, natural yoghurt, beans or lentils and some healthy fats like nuts, seeds, olive oil or oily fish and try and be kind to yourself.
 Now is not the time to focus on being perfect but to do the best with what is accessible to you.

 Finally, try and use this time to reach out to your friends and family.
 Chances are they are just as bored, worried, lonely or scared as you are and sharing always helps.
 We are all in this together and we can keep each other strong.
 Let the people in your life know that you love and appreciate them and that you’re here for them.
 Your love and support are more powerful than you think.

-NHS Nutritionist & The DRC Lead Lifestyle Nutritionist
+NHS Nutritionist & The DRC Lead Registered Nutritionist

 Learn more about The Diabetes Reversal Company.